egreiner/FluentSeq/README.md

 # Sequence Validation

-The validation checks the sequence configuration for principle completeness.
+The validation process ensures the sequence configuration is complete and adheres to the defined principles.
-Validation is enabled by default but could be disabled either completely or for specific states.
+By default, validation is enabled but can be disabled either entirely or for specific states.
-The sequence will be validated on build.
+The sequence is validated during the build process.

+To build a sequence:
 `_sequence = builder.Build();`

-Validations:
+Validation Principles:
 - A Sequence must at least have two configured States
 - The InitialState must be defined and configured (not null or empty)
 - Every State must have a TriggeredBy(...)